Vi and Vim Text Editors commands Explained

 Inserting and appending text

-• To insert text at the cursor position, press the 'Esc' key and then press the 'i' key.
+• To insert text at the cursor position, press the 'Esc' key and then the 'i' key.

 • To add text after the cursor position, press the 'a' key followed by the 'Esc' key.